 Women who are unable to take control of their own womb often end up with a life that they would not have chosen for themselves.
-The Guttmacher Institute in New York found that as many as one in four women out of 195 million in Asia and Africa, the world's largest continents, have an unmet need for birth control.
+The Guttmacher Institute in New York found that as many as one in four women in Asia and Africa, the world's largest continents, have an unmet need for birth control.
 The United Nations found that 222 million women around the world who want access to birth control are not given that option.

-However, as a simple human rights issue, women should have the same autonomy of their bodies as men when it comes to birth control, bearing a child, or having sex.
+As a simple human rights issue, women should have the same autonomy of their bodies as men when it comes to birth control, bearing a child, or having sex.

 Birth control is not a universal right.
 In fact, those who do have the available option of contraceptives are very lucky.
 It is terrifying for a woman to learn that she is pregnant when she was not expecting it or did not wish for it to happen.

 Cultural ‘shaming’ towards the taboo of a woman dictating what is and isn’t done with her body (for example Middle Eastern cultures propose arranged marriages with females as young as age 10).
 After unprotected sex, day-after options such as Plan B are not always available for various reasons such as locational availability, financial hardship, or even being ill informed on the topic of sexual education and contraceptives – not knowing your options until it is too late, which leads to our next topic.

 Abortion is a widely debated topic on all frontiers.
 Most of those in charge of funding, informational resources, and support of abortion/abortive options are mainly, on a legislative scale, male.
 Emotional, physical, and cultural effects can be extremely damaging to the female, especially if she is enduring the process with little or no external support (family, friends, partner).